Innovation and Strategic Network Formation: Equilibrium

 Since $\tau(t)$ is always at least one, Lemma~\ref{lem:tauFOC} implies that $\lim_n \iota(q^*,q^*)n \geq 1,$ so there cannot be a subcritical equilibrium.

 In the supercritical region, almost all proprietary technologies $t\in PT_i(\mathbf{p}^*,\mathbf{q}^*)$ are created by combining a private idea with $(k-1)$ ideas learned from observing the giant component.
 In particular, payoffs are determined up to lower order terms by whether firm $i$ has a link that provides a connection to the giant component.
-Given such a link, additional links add little value.\footnote{This would not be the case if firms could produce technologies of any complexity.
-Then payoffs grow at an exponential rather than polynomial rate in the number of ideas learned, so additional ideas can be very valuable, as in the growth model of \cite*{acemoglu2017endogenous}.} Thus there are not complementarities between links; indeed, links are strategic substitutes due to the potential redundancies.
+Given such a link, additional links add little value.
+Thus there are not complementarities between links; indeed, links are substitutes due to the potential redundancies.

 But because firms have more to lose from an outgoing link in the supercritical region, complementarities between links are needed to sustain high interaction rates.
 Since these complementarities are not present, there is not a supercritical equilibrium either.
 We check this intuition formally by a computation.